jelkimantis/fancyReact/README.md

 # Yet Another Fancy Box
 This fancy box uses React to create a grid of divs that change color as you mouse over them.
 It's like magic, for your browser!

+On mouseover, boxes change color and gain an inset drop shadow, and on mouseout lose the shadow but retain their new, fancier color.

+Please enjoy!

 ## How to Run
 In the project directory, you can run: